chandana-galgali/chandana-galgali/README.md

 <br>

-💬 **You can ask me about**: AI applications, Compiler Design, System Architecture, F1 constructor strategies or even One Piece lore lol!<br>
+💬 **You can talk to me about**: AI applications, Compiler Design, System Architecture, F1 constructor strategies or even One Piece lore lol!<br>
 📫 **How to reach me**: chandana.galgali@gmail.com

 ---